GabeScott/standard-works-vault/General Conference/1993 April - The Power of Correct Principles.md

 There are many thousands of youth like those I have just described, and more just keep coming.

 How grateful you mothers of youth like these must feel as you see some of the fruits of your sacrifice.
-You have a vision of the power of obediently, patiently teaching truth, because you look beyond the peanut butter sandwiches, soiled clothing, tedious hours of routine, struggles with homework, and long hours by a sickbed.
+You have a vision of the power of obediently, patiently teaching truth because you look beyond the peanut butter sandwiches, soiled clothing, tedious hours of routine, struggles with homework, and long hours by a sickbed.

 President Benson has taught that a mother with children should be in the home.
-He also said, “We realize ... that some of our choice sisters are widowed and divorced and that others find themselves in unusual circumstances where, out of necessity, they are required to work for a period of time.
-But these instances are the exception, not the rule.”
-(Ezra Taft Benson, To the Mothers in Zion, pamphlet, 1987, pp. 5–6.)
+He also said, “We realize … that some of our choice sisters are widowed and divorced and that others find themselves in unusual circumstances where, out of necessity, they are required to work for a period of time.
+But these instances are the exception, not the rule” (Ezra Taft Benson, *To the Mothers in Zion* \[pamphlet, 1987\], pp. 5–6).
 You in these unusual circumstances qualify for additional inspiration and strength from the Lord.
 Those who leave the home for lesser reasons will not.

 Parents, don’t make the mistake of purposefully intervening to soften or eliminate the natural consequences of your child’s deliberate decisions to violate the commandments.
 Such acts reinforce false principles, open the door for more serious sin, and lessen the likelihood of repentance.